brackets-beautify/brackets-beautify/README.md

 Brackets Beautify also support per language settings, which enables you to enable/disabled `Beautify on Save` for your documents using the Brackets language layer.

-The sample `.brackets.json` below generally enables `Beautify on Save` and disables it for any JavaScript file in `thirdparty`, any JavaScript file whose filename contains `min` and any PHP file.
+The sample `.brackets.json` below generally enables `Beautify on Save` and disables it for any JavaScript file in `thirdparty`, any JavaScript file whose filename contains `min`, and any PHP file.
 ```json
 {
     "bb.beautify.onSave": true,